-This program was funded through a Contract with the Arizona Department of Economic Security.
-"Under Titles VI and VII of the Civil Rights Act of 1964(Title VI and Title VII) and the Americans Disabilities Act of 1990(ADA) Section 504 of the Rehabilitation Act of 1973 and the Age Discrimination Act of 1975, SEAGO Area Agency on Aging prohibits discrimination in admissions, programs, services, activities or employment based on race, color, religion, sex national origin, age, and disability.
+Arizona Department of Economic Security.
+"Under Titles VI and VII of the Civil Rights Act of 1964(Title VI and Title VII) and the Americans Disabilities Act of 1990(ADA) Section 504 and the Americans obsamines Act of 1994(ADA) section 304 of the Rehabilitation Act of 1973 and the Age Discrimination Act of 1975, SEAGO Area Agency on Aging prohibits discrimi-nation in admissions, programs, services, activities or employment based on race, color, religion, sex national origin, age, and disability.
 The SEAGO Area Agency on Aging must make a reasonable accommodation to allow a person with a disability to take part in a program, service, or activity.
-Auxiliary aids and services are available upon request to individuals with disabilities.
-For example, this means that if necessary, the SEAGO Area Agency on Aging must provide sign language interpreters for people who are deaf, a wheelchair accessible location, or enlarged print materials.
+Auxiliary aids and services are available upon request to ndividuals with disabilities.
+For example, this means that if necessary, the SEAGO Area Agency on Aging must provide sign language interpreters for people who are deaf, a wheel-chair accessible location, or enlarged print materials.
 It also means that the SEAGO Area Agency on Aging will take any other reasonable action that allows you to take part in and understand a program or activity, including making reasonable changes to an activity.
 If you believe that you will not be able to understand or take part in a program or activity because of your disability, please let us know of your disability needs in advance if at all possible.
 To request this document in an alternative format or for further information about this policy please contact: SEAGO Area Agency on Aging at 520-432-2528."
-Para obener este documento en otro formato u obtener informacion adicional sobre esta politica, SEAGO Area Agency on Aging 520-432-2528.
-This program was funded through a Contract with the Accommination and program or activity.
+Para obener este documento en otro formato u obtener informacion adicional sobre esta olitica, SEAGO Area Agency on Aging 520-432-2528.
+This rogram was funded through a Contract with the Arizona www.seago.org/area-agency-on-aging